samcammarata/MapMaker/README.md

 Sam - 12/10 edits 2 :
 Finished adding in code for bosses once art comes in (used placeholder art to make sure everything works properly).

+Sam - 12/10 edits 3 :
+Added missing code for loading boss info back from saved file, and fixed issues with clear button not clearing map field.
+Clear button requires a click in the map field area to actually clear display.
+Also an error in reading in background images because file path is different format than lab computers where work was initially done.
+Needs fixing.
+NOTE : Sophia updating actual commits to the project for me, since I'm a loser who can't figure out how to do anything but commit zips to master.